 Science is a subset of philosophy.
-Science is a somewhat agreed to belief in measurement.
+Science believes in measurement.
 Scientists measure objects, energy fields, heat, a lot of stuff to which humanity has access through their senses.
-Scientists also deduce, with math, which is a big part of science.
+Scientists also deduce, with math.
 And they do what is called abductive reasoning, in other words hypothetical explanation: this morning the grass outside is very wet, therefore it must have rained last night.

 Scientists can adhere to a variety of ideas and remain scientists.
 Some scientists are religious.
-Some might belong to a school of thought called dualism.
-How well a scientist has integrated his ideas philosophically is up to him, but whether they realize it or not they do take philosophical positions.
-And there are those scientists who identify themselves as adhering to the "philosophy of science."
-(Check out an encyclopedia.)
+Some might belong to a school of thought called dualism, which accepts reality as both spiritual and material.
+And there are those who identify themselves as adhering to the "philosophy of science."

 CONTINUE READING: Knowledge and Progress

 Copyright © 2017 by Frank E. Smitha.
 All rights reserved.